cloud-custodian/cloud-custodian/docs/source/azure/azurefunctions.rst

 Cloud Custodian Integration
 ===========================
-Support of Azure Functions in Cloud Custodian is still in progress.
+Support of Azure Functions in Cloud Custodian is still in development.

 Provision Options
 #################

-When running in Azure functions, a storage account, application insights instance, and an app service plan is provisioned in your subscription to enable running the functions in an app service.
+When running in Azure functions, a storage account, Application Insights instance, and an App Service is provisioned in your subscription per policy to enable running the functions in an App Service.

+An App Service Plan is also required to run, but Plans can have multiple App Services to one App Service Plan so it is recommended that you only provision one and continue to use the same App Service plan by providing the same servicePlanName with all policies or use the default name.

 Execution in Azure functions comes with a default set of configurations for the provisioned resources.
 To override these setting you must set 'provision-options' with one of the following